 In addition to warming the planet, the heavy clouds shield it, preventing visible observations of the surface and protecting it from bombardment by all but the largest meteorites.
 [10 Weirdest Facts About Venus]

 Although Venus and Earth are similar in size, someone standing on the ground on Venus would experience air about 90 times heavier than Earth's atmosphere; pressures are similar to diving 3,000 feet beneath the ocean.
 The most Earth-like atmosphere in the solar system occurs 30 to 40 miles (50 to 60 kilometers) above the surface of Venus.
 Both oxygen and hydrogen rise above the heavier gas layer covering the ground, and the pressures are similar to our planet.

 - Carbon monoxide, argon, sulfur dioxide, and water vapor: less than 1 percent

 Climate and weather

-On Earth, seasons change based on the planet's tilt; when a hemisphere is closer to the sun, it experiences warmer regions.
+On Earth, seasons change based on the planet's tilt: When a hemisphere is closer to the sun, it experiences warmer temperatures.
 But on Venus, most of the sun's heat fails to make it through the thick atmosphere.
 As such, the planet not only doesn't experience significant temperature changes over the course of the year, it also keeps things constant from night to day.

-The clouds of Venus appear to be bright white or yellow.
+The clouds of Venus appear bright white or yellow.
 Unlike Jupiter or Saturn, there are no discernable bands or storms visible to the naked eye.